CameronASC20/capstone-project/README.md

 - User will be able to create account
 - User will be able to login and logout
 - User will be able to see index of basketball players
-- User will be able to make a team of basketball players
+- User will be able to see stats of specific player
-- User will be able to edit their team
-- User will be able to delete their team
+- User will be able to favorite a player
-- User will be able to comment on basketball games
+- User will be able to comment on a players stats
-- User will be able to see real time basketball games
+- User will be able to delete from their favorites

 Wireframe: